Suvarnadurg

 In the past, the land fort and the sea fort were connected by a tunnel, but this is now defunct.
 The present approach to the sea fort is only by boats from the Harnai port on the headland.
 It is a protected monument.

+The fort also includes another small land fort called the Kanakadurga at the base of headland of Harnai port on the coast.
+Building of the fort is credited to Chhatrapati Shivaji Maharaj, founder of the Maratha Empire, in 1660.
+Subsequently, Chhatrapati Shivaji Maharaj, other Peshwas and the Angres further fortified the forts for defence purposes.

 Geography

-The fort is on an island in the Arabian sea on the west coast within the jurisdiction of Ratnagiri district, off the Kanakadurga fort and below the headland Harnai port.
+The fort is on an island in the Arabian Sea on the west coast within the jurisdiction of Ratnagiri district, off the Kanakadurga fort and below the headland Harnai port.
 The nearest town is Dapoli, a hill station (near Chiplun), 17 km from Harnai.
 Kanakadurga, the harbour fort, built originally as a strategic link to the sea fort has a lighthouse.
 Harnai, near the dilapidated Kanakadurg fort, is an important harbour, which is right on the edge of the land that protrudes into the Arabian Sea.
 This is a natural harbour known for large fishing and marketing.
 It is conjectured that the Kanakadurga fort and other land side forts such as Bankot fort, Fategad fort and Gova fort were built primarily as lookout forts for the security of the Suvarnadurg fort.
 There is no landing jetty at the Suvarnadurga fort.
 However, the landing is on the shores of the sandy beach of the rocky island.
 Another feature of the area is that a narrow channel separates the Gova, Kanakadurg and Fattehgarh forts on the mainland.